andreafuturi/DenoVitePreact/README.md

   *Add anything used by both client and server here*

+## Limitatations

+- packages need to be installed with npm install (until Vite understands remote imports or Deno stores its cached packages inside node_modules)
-This not yet tested in big applications
+- This not yet tested in big applications

 ## Suggestions and Contributions